-How accessible is the farm?

 -Do you use pesticides?

 Yes we do.
-We typically spray an organic pesticide twice a year.
+We typically spray an organic pesticide once or twice a year.
 If we didn't the critters would kill the plants after a few years.
 Our biggest problem are Western Flower Thrip.
 We use a product called Entrust which is a spinosad manufactured by DOW.
 It works extremely well in only getting rid of a narrow spectrum of insects.
 There are many beneficial insects that we don't want to destroy- like bees, ladybugs and green lacewings.

 -Do you use fertilizer?